 Keys to Mindful Parenting

 What in your view is the most important gift we can give our children?
 Some would say it is the gift of time.
-That certainly- however we also need to be fully present in the moment for them.
-What typically happens though is that we contend with myriad issues- short attention spans, temptation to peer into our gadgets, worries about the future and regrets from the past.
+That certainly- however we also need to be fully present at the moment for them.
+What typically happens though is that we contend with myriad issues- short attention spans, the temptation to peer into our gadgets, worries about the future, and regrets from the past.
 All of these tend to take away a lot from the parent-child relationship.
-That really is the premise of mindful parenting- being fully present in the moment for the child as also to bring a sense of openness and wisdom to our moments with our children.
+That really is the premise of mindful parenting- being fully present at the moment for the child and also bringing a sense of openness and wisdom to our moments with our children.

 When we do practice mindful parenting we can help understand and address the deeper needs of our children instead of responding to them at the surface level alone.